 8. The Council shall have the authority to fill any mid-term vacancy within its ranks and shall inform the Membership of any such appointment.
 For the purpose of Article 7 such periods of service shall not be counted.

-General Meetings
+Annual General Meetings

-9.
+9. The Annual General Meeting is the prime organ of the Association, in which resolutions concerning the Association's composition and activities are made binding.

+9.1 An Annual General Meeting shall be held at intervals of approximately twelve months, the date and place being determined by the Council, to consider an agenda prepared by the Council and to transact any other business of which notice has been given in writing to the Executive Secretary.

+9.2 The Membership shall be given adequate notice of a General Meeting and all bona fide Members shall have the right to suggest items for the agenda of such a meeting.
+The agenda shall also provide the opportunity for any other competent business to be dealt with at the Meeting.

+9.3 The quorum shall consist of fifteen enfranchised Members.

+9.4 Any motion, other than those related to revisions to the Constitution, proposed at the Annual General Meeting shall be adopted if approved by a majority of the enfranchised Members present, with each corporate member represented being entitled to one vote.

 Extraordinary General Meetings

-1. Ten or more members of the Association may at any time call an Extraordinary General Meeting by giving notice in writing to the Executive Secretary, stating the motions to be brought forward.
+10. Ten or more members of the Association may at any time call an Extraordinary General Meeting by giving notice in writing to the Executive Secretary, stating the motions to be brought forward.
 An Extraordinary General Meeting shall be held within six weeks of receipt of such notice.
 Not less than four weeks’ notice of an Extraordinary General Meeting shall be given.
 The notice of the meeting shall state the business to be transacted.
-No business other than that specified in the notice shall be transacted at such a meeting, at which twenty-one members shall form a quorum.
+No business other than that specified in the notice shall be transacted at such a meeting, at which twenty-one members shall form a quorum and where at least two of the President, Executive Secretary and Honorary Treasurer are present.

 Changes to this Constitution

-1. Changes to the Constitution may only be effected by a ballot of all enfranchised Members.
+11. Changes to the Constitution may only be effected by a ballot of all enfranchised Members.
 Members should have at least two weeks to read through the proposed change.
-Changes to the Constitution require the approval of a two-thirds majority of those .
+Changes to the Constitution require the approval of a two-thirds majority of those submitting an eligible vote.

-1. If fully approved, this Constitution shall come into effect on 1st May 2019.
+12. If fully approved, this Constitution shall come into effect on 1st May 2019.